Ermakov-Lewis Invariants in Stationary Bohm-Madelung Quantum Mechanics: Introduction

 plays a central role in the theory of time-dependent oscillators \cite{Nassar1985, Nassar1986} and admits a conserved Ermakov--Lewis invariant (henceforth referred to as the ``EL invariant'') \cite{Mancas2014}.
 In contrast, stationary quantum mechanics is usually presented as an eigenvalue problem, with little emphasis on hidden EL invariants beyond the energy.
-Here, we show that this distinction is largely historical rather than structural.
+Ermakov--Lewis invariant structures in quantum mechanics have been discussed in earlier works, particularly by Reinisch~\cite{Reinisch1994} and Schuch~\cite{Schuch2008,Schuch2018} in Bohm--Madelung and Riccati formulations.
+The present work extends the formalism to separable coordinate systems and demonstrates its application by analytically solving the Born--Oppenheimer two-center potential.
+We show that this distinction is largely historical rather than structural.
 When stationary quantum systems are expressed in the BM representation, the same mathematical structure underlying EL invariants emerges intrinsically from the stationary continuity constraint and the separability of the Hamiltonian.
 For diagonal and separable Hamiltonians, this structure leads systematically to EP equations governing the amplitude dynamics in each degree of freedom, together with conserved EL invariants.
 The analysis is therefore restricted to stationary quantum systems admitting coordinate-wise separability and diagonal kinetic energy, for which the BM equations reduce naturally to independent Sturm--Liouville sectors.
 Situations involving non-separable Hamiltonians, angular-variable subtleties, or gauge-induced momentum couplings that obstruct complete self-adjoint reduction are not pursued here, as they lie outside the structural regime in which the invariant framework arises transparently.
+Given the broad scope of the present work, spanning variational formulations, coordinate-separable structures, and nonlinear representations of quantum mechanics, it is possible that some related contributions have not been cited.
+Any such omissions are unintentional, and the authors welcome further references to relevant literature.